ligurio/luzer/README.md

   fuzzer.
 See the [libFuzzer docs][libfuzzer-options-url] for a list of such options.

-`require_instrument` imports Lua module in the same way as the standard function `require`, but adds module's functions to whitelist used for gathering code coverage.

 `Fuzz()` starts the fuzzer.
 You must have called `Setup()` before calling this function.
 This function does not return.
 In many cases `Setup()` and `Fuzz()` could be combined into a single function, but they are separated because you